2014-2015 Call for Applications is now OPEN!

-You may also include one (1) letter of recommendation from a mentor or advisor who can help us better appreciate your aptitude as an Emerging Scholar.
-Proposals will be accepted and reviewed on a rolling basis until December 31, 2012, 5:00pm Eastern Time.
+You may also include one (1) letter of recommendation from a personal mentor or campus advisor who can help us better appreciate your aptitude as an Emerging Scholar.
+Proposals will be accepted and reviewed on a rolling basis until Friday, December 20, 2013, 5:00pm Eastern Time.
 Preference will be given to early submissions.
 Applicants will be notified by January 12, 2015 and the final scholars will be annouced to the Active Minds network on January 14.

 The Scattergood Emerging Scholars Fellowship application includes six questions to be answered in a thorough yet brief manner, not to exceed four pages.
 Proposed projects should have concrete objectives and timelines and must include a public dissemination component.
 Please note that although we are looking for ambitious Scholars, we encourage applicants to focus on achievable objectives which will realistically fit within the constraints of the spring academic semester or a six (6) month time period.

 Proposals will be judged on a) topic relevance and innovation; b) clarity of the proposal; c) feasibility of the project; d) the ability of the project content and dissemination strategy to garner general interest, stimulate dialogue and raise awareness of mental health issues, and e) the overall qualifications, strength and commitment of the student applicant.